rshah918/Shahgrad/README.md

 Made this to better understand how pytorch/tensorflow work under the hood.
 ## Features

-Mathematical Expression Engine: Create and manipulate mathematical expressions.
+* Mathematical Expression Engine: Create and manipulate mathematical expressions.
-Gradient Backpropagation: Perform gradient backpropagation through the expressions for training neural networks.
+* Gradient Backpropagation: Backprop gradients through any mathematical expression.
-Neural Net Library: Implement neural networks using the mathematical expressions as building blocks.
+* Neural Net Library: Implement neural networks using the mathematical expressions as building blocks.
-Expression Graph Visualization: Visualize the expression graph of neural networks for better understanding.
+* Expression Graph Visualization: Visualize the expression graph of neural networks for better understanding.

 ## Gradient Engine demo